Your Guide to Worming, Flea and Tick Treatments for Cats

 This combination is ideal for outdoor cats in a tick area, because it covers all significant parasites.
 Bravecto kills fleas and ticks for 3 months.
-Milbemax protects against intestinal worms for 3 months, and heartworm for 1 month (therefore, give monthly if in a high-mosquito area).
+Milbemax protects against heartworm and intestinal worms, and should be given monthly.

 Option 2.
 Revolution Plus